yadler97/unbelievable-minecraft-mod/README.md

 #### Chairs
 - players can sit on chairs by right-clicking on them
+- cushions can be added by right-clicking with a carpet

 #### Shelves
 - can store up to four items for decorative purposes